-- · each person, or group of affiliated persons, known by us to own beneficially 5% or more of our issued and outstanding shares; - each of our executive officers and directors individually; - all executive officers and directors as a group; and - · the selling shareholder, which consists of the entity shown as having shares listed in the column "Shares to be Sold in Offering."
+- · each person, or group of affiliated persons, known by us to own beneficially 5% or more of our issued and outstanding shares; - · each of our executive officers and directors individually; and - · all executive officers and directors as a group.

 The number of common shares beneficially owned by each entity, person, executive officer or director is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under such rules, beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power as well as any shares that the individual has the right to acquire within 60 days through the exercise of any option, warrant or other right.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all common shares held by that person.